paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 #### Authentication Secret
 A generic term for any secret value that could be used by an attacker to impersonate the subscriber in an authentication protocol.

 These are further divided into *short-term authentication secrets*, which are only useful to an attacker for a limited period of time, and *long-term authentication secrets*, which allow an attacker to impersonate the subscriber until they are manually reset.
-The token secret is the canonical example of a long term authentication secret, while the token authenticator, if it is different from the token secret, is usually a short term authentication secret.
+The authenticator secret is the canonical example of a long term authentication secret, while the authenticator output, if it is different from the authenticator secret, is usually a short term authentication secret.

 #### Authenticator
 Something that the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
 In previous versions of this guideline, this was referred to as a *token*.